jhmccandless/project-trivia-game/README.md

 the game is designed to not show what question is right or wrong until the results page.
 This is the reason I saved the questions, answers, and correct answers for each player to created another div with each person's questions, what they answered and the correct answer.

 I know my updataUI is a bit long and could refactor into different functions.
 In fact, alot of the code could be refactored (I think I could make less variables in the entire code but referenceing lengths and such).

+I also would have liked to have a New Game button for when the game is over.